-Wetland Characteristics Buffer Width by Impact of Proposed Land Use Other Measures Recommended for Protection Category IV Wetlands (For wetlands scoring less than 16 points for all function es) Score for all 3 basic functions is less than 16 points Low - 25 feet Moderate - 40 feet High - 50 feet No recommendations at this time Category III Wetlands (For wetlands scoring 16 to 18 points or more for all fun ctions) Moderate level of function for habitat (score for habitat 5 to 7 points) If wetland scores 8 to 9 habitat points, use Category II buffers Low - 75 feet Moderate - 110 feet High - 150 feet No recommendations at this time Score habitat for 3 to 4 points Low - 40 feet Moderate - 60 feet High - 80 feet No recommendations at this time
+Wetland Characteristics Buffer Width by Impact of Proposed Land Use Other Measures Recommended for Protection Category IV Wetlands (For wetlands scoring less than 16 points for all function ıs) Score for all 3 basic functions is less than 16 points Low - 25 feet Moderate - 40 feet High - 50 feet No recommendations at this time Category III Wetlands (For wetlands scoring 16 to 18 points or more for all fun nctions) Moderate level of function for habitat (score for habitat 5 to 7 points) If wetland scores 8 to 9 habitat points, use Category II buffers Low - 75 feet Moderate - 110 feet High - 150 feet No recommendations at this time Score habitat for 3 to 4 points Low - 40 feet Moderate - 60 feet High - 80 feet No recommendations at this time

-Wetland Characteristics Buffer Width by Impact of Proposed Land Use Other Measures Recommended for Protection Category II Wetlands (For wetlands that score 19 to 21 points or more for all functions or having the "Special Characteristics" identified in the rating system) High level of function for habitat (score for habitat 8 to 9 points) Low - 100 feet Moderate - 150 feet High - 200 feet Maintain connections to other habitat areas.
-Moderate level of function for habitat (score for habitat 5 to 7 points) Low - 75 feet Moderate - 110 feet High - 150 feet No recommendations at this time High level of function for water quality improvement and low for habitat (score for water quality 8 to 9 points; habitat less than 5 points) Low - 50 feet Moderate - 75 feet High - 100 feet No additional surface discharges of untreated runoff Riparian forest Buffer width to be based on score for habitat functions or water quality Riparian forest wetlands need to be protected at a watershed or subbasin scale Tupului 102000 functions Other protection based on needs to protect habitat and/or water quality functions Not meeting above characteristic Low - 50 feet Moderate - 75 feet High - 100 feet No recommendations at this time Low - 100 feet Moderate - 150 feet High - 200 feet Vernal pool Or develop a regional plan to protect the most important vernal pool complexes - buffers of vernal pools outside protection zones can then be reduced to: Low - 40 feet Moderate - 60 feet High - 80 feet No intensive grazing or tilling of wetland Category I Wetlands (For wetlands t "Special Characteristics" identified hat score 22 points or more for all function in the rating system) s or having the Wetlands of High Conservation Value Low - 125 feet Moderate - 190 feet High - 250 feet No additional surface discharges to wetland or its tributaries.
+Wetland Characteristics Buffer Width by Impact of Proposed Land Use Other Measures Recommended for Protection Category II Wetlands (For wetlands "Special Characteristics" identified that score 19 to 21 points or more for all fuint that score 19 to 21 points or more for all fuint the rating system) inctions or having the High level of function for habitat (score for habitat 8 to 9 points) Low - 100 feet Moderate - 150 feet High - 200 feet Maintain connections to other habitat areas.
+Moderate level of function for habitat (score for habitat 5 to 7 points) Low - 75 feet Moderate - 110 feet High - 150 feet No recommendations at this time High level of function for water quality improvement and low for habitat (score for water quality 8 to 9 points; habitat less than 5 points) Low - 50 feet Moderate - 75 feet High - 100 feet No additional surface discharges of untreated runoff Riparian forest Buffer width to be based on score for habitat functions or water quality Riparian forest wetlands need to be protected at a watershed or subbasin scale F functions Other protection based on needs to protect habitat and/or water quality functions Not meeting above characteristic Low - 50 feet Moderate - 75 feet High - 100 feet No recommendations at this time Low - 100 feet Moderate - 150 feet High - 200 feet Vernal pool Or develop a regional plan to protect the most important vernal pool complexes - buffers of vernal pools outside protection zones can then be reduced to: Low - 40 feet Moderate - 60 feet High - 80 feet No intensive grazing or tilling of wetland Category I Wetlands (For wetlands a "Special Characteristics" identified hat score 22 points or more for all function in the rating system) s or having the Wetlands of High Conservation Value Low - 125 feet Moderate - 190 feet High - 250 feet No additional surface discharges to wetland or its tributaries.
 No septic systems within 300 feet of wetland.
 Restore degraded parts of buffer.
 High level of function for habitat (score for habitat 8 to 9 points) Low - 100 feet Moderate - 150 feet High - 200 feet Restore degraded parts of buffer.
 Maintain connections to other habitat areas